Soumya007-developer/Biopython/README.md

 # Biopython
-Sequence analysis of COVID-19 using BioPython(In process!!!)
+Sequence analysis of COVID-19 genomes using BioPython.